This Beachy Perfume With A 1,500+ Waitlist Makes Me Smell Like Kate Bosworth In Blue Crush

 “

-Vacation took me to the beach — but, not one where my mom was forcefully spraying me down with Banana Boat Sport.
+Vacation took me to the beach — but not one where my mom was forcefully spraying me down with Banana Boat Sport.

 Elizabeth Buxton, R29 Deputy Director